MMLab-CU/CLUE/doc/source/ordered_dict.rst

         The implementation of ``ordered_dict`` contains a vector of key-value pairs (of class ``std::pair<Key, T>``), and a map from key to index.

-        Also, it is a grow-only container, namely, one can insert new entries but cannot remove existing ones.
+        The API design of ``ordered_dict`` emulates that of ``std::unordered_map``, except that it is a grow-only container, namely, one can insert new entries but cannot remove existing ones.

 Member types